mathiasvkaiz/micromouse/capstone_report.md

 </table>

-As you can see are the `A Star` and `DP` Algorithms best approxiate models for searching whereas `DP` does a slightly better job in Maze 3 compared to `A Star`.
-Disdavantage of `DP`how i implemented it is that it cannot be used for exploration.

-Following i want to give some exemplary considerations on the model used based on `Maze1`
+As you can see the `A Star` and `DP` algorithms are best approxiate models. `DP` does a slightly better job in Maze 3 compared to `A Star`.
+In the following i want to give some exemplary considerations on the models used based on `Maze1`

 **RECURSIVE - Maze 1**